A Brief History of our equity work

 What has been done in the past about equity and what was the outcome of those efforts?

-With the development of our Equity Action Plan and the advent of the Equity Department, led by Dr. Lillie Huddleston, in Fall 2017 CSD staff began participating in workshops focused on systemic equity and transformation.
-Specifically, groups of certified staff, administrators, community members, and Board members, began learning about the proactive utilization of Courageous Conversation About Race's (CCAR) tools and protocol, and the adaptive process needed to effect systemic District change.
+With the development of our Equity Action Plan and the advent of the Equity Department, led by Dr. Lillie Huddleston, in spring 2018, CSD staff began participating in workshops focused on systemic equity and transformation.
+Specifically, groups of certified staff, administrators, community members, and Board members, began learning about the proactive usage of Courageous Conversation About Race's (CCAR's) tools and protocol, and the adaptive process needed to effect systemic District change.

-Among other seminars, the district has hosted 10 sessions of Beyond Diversity - Courageous Conversation's foundational seminar.
-The Decatur Education Foundation, a valuable CSD community partner, supported these seminars as well as holding their own which included the larger Decatur community.
-Hence, from 2017-2020, roughly 850 teachers, support staff members, parents, community partners, all CSD Board members and teachers new to the district, have participated in Beyond Diversity training.
+Among other seminars, the district has hosted roughly 20 sessions of Beyond Diversity - Courageous Conversation's foundational seminar.
+The Decatur Education Foundation, a valuable CSD community partner, supported these seminars as well as holding their own, which included the larger Decatur community.
+Hence, from 2017-2020, roughly 850 teachers, support staff members, parents, community partners, all CSD Board members, and teachers new to the district, participated in Beyond Diversity training.

-In Spring 2018, a group of administrators, teachers, and community members attended our first National Summit for Courageous Conversations.
-Since that time, an administrative team has been in regular attendance and will present our District's work during the conference in the near future.
+In spring 2018, a group of administrators, teachers, and community members attended CSD's first National Summit for Courageous Conversations.
+Since that time, an administrative team has been in regular attendance, and we will present our District's work during the conference in the near future.

-In Fall 2018, each CSD school initiated Equity Teams.
+Additionally, in Fall 2018, each CSD school initiated Equity Teams.
 These teams consist of 8-10 self-identified, racial equity leaders who have completed the Beyond Diversity seminar and feel a strong commitment to being school leaders and active partners in the elimination of systemic racism across our District.
 Equity Teams participate in professional development activities designed to develop and guide the implementation of our Equity Action Plan, and, in turn, implement professional development for their school's colleagues.
-These groups have investigated and conducted PD regarding many topics such as systemic racism, intersectionality, and White supremacy culture.
+These groups have investigated and conducted PD regarding many topics such as systemic racism, intersectionality, and culturally responsive education.
 In addition to School-based Equity Teams in 2018, CSD formed a District Equity Leadership Team (DELT), made up of our superintendent, cabinet members, and department directors, and a Leaders Engaged in Equity Anti-Racism Development (LEADS) team made up of District coordinators and principals representing all CSD schools.

-From Fall 2018 until the present, the aforementioned groups have continued to put in work - participating in and conducting ongoing professional development activities that strive to assist CSD administrators, faculty, and staff as we deepen our understanding of institutionalized racism, acknowledge its impact on student learning, and examine how we play a more effective role in its elimination.
+From Fall 2018 until the present, the aforementioned groups have continued to participate in and conduct ongoing professional development activities that strive to assist CSD administrators, faculty, and staff as we deepen our understanding of institutionalized racism, acknowledge its impact on student learning, and examine how we play a more effective role in its elimination.

-To ensure that Equity will always be a foremost consideration when creating and implementing policy District-wide, in 2019, CSD trained administrators in the use of the Racial Equity Tool and, to address equitable racial and cultural representation across the District, all hiring managers learned how to use an Equitable Hiring Tool in spring 2021.
+To ensure that equity will always be a foremost consideration when creating and implementing policy District-wide, in 2019, CSD trained administrators in the use of the Equitable Planning Tool and, to address equitable racial and cultural representation across the District, all hiring managers learned how to use an Equitable Hiring Tool in spring 2021.